 Tips for Healthy Childhood Development Leading Up to Healthy Kids Day

-In celebration of YMCA’s Healthy Kids Day, the Y offers the following tips to help families develop healthy habits this summer that can have a lifetime effect:
+The Y offers the following tips to help families develop healthy habits this summer that can have a lifetime effect:

-- High Five the Fruits and Veggies – Make sure kids get at least five servings a day, the minimum number nutritionists recommend to maintain healthy childhood development.
+- High Five the Fruits and Veggies – Make sure kids get at least five servings a day, the minimum number nutritionists recommend maintaining healthy childhood development.
 And to keep kids’ taste buds evolving, have everyone in the family try at least one bite of a new fruit or vegetable at least once a month.

 - Read Together – The summer is a great time to enjoy books with summer program participants—and 30 minutes a day goes a long way!
 Take trips to the local library or create a family reading challenge to see who can log the most minutes of reading.
 Encourage youth to create their own stories as well.